Learn to Love Yourself

 Allowing yourself a voice

-Ironically the fear of success can actually sabotage us from being successful, because it means standing out and being different.
-A lot of us have actually got punished, left out, hurt or attacked for being who we are, which is beautifully unique and different.
+Ironically, the fear of success can actually sabotage us from being successful, because it means standing out and being different.
+A lot of us have felt punished, left out, hurt or attacked for being who we are, which is beautifully unique and different.
 This creates a real fear of revealing the true us, for fear that we will again face the same pain or trauma.
 The way to heal this is to move through this fear and give ourselves the permission to be us and chose people, careers, and circumstances that reflect this.
 You have a right to a voice.

 Kindness: having your back